-With the introduction of cloud computing the phrase “as-a-Service” has become ubiquitous.
-Offerings like Software-as-a-Service (SaaS), Platform-as-a-Service (Paas), etc. allow organizations to take advantage of certain specialized functionality without being responsible for maintaining and securing the underlying infrastructure.
+With the introduction of cloud computing the phrase “as-a-service” has become ubiquitous.
+Offerings like Software-as-a-Service (SaaS) allow organizations to use specialized functionality without being responsible for maintaining and securing the underlying infrastructure.
 This enables organizations to scale and focus on core business practices while outsourcing tasks outside their central business model.

 What Cyber Criminals are Selling

 The new service-based cyber criminal economy has both internal and external benefits to hackers.
 Internally, it allows cyber criminals to specialize in a certain role.
 Rather than one individual running an entire phishing operation, responsibility may be spread over several individuals doing different jobs and splitting the profits.
 A team may include someone creating the malware or phishing sites, another providing mail servers and mailing lists, a third handling customer service (especially for ransomware), and a fourth converting any valuable data or currency (gift cards, airline miles, cryptocurrency, etc.) into untraceable profit.